 As a composer, Christopher’s primary focus is on expanding the potential of the solo violin, incorporating technology, electronic music and interactive visual art.
 Blending classical music, popular music and a variety of improvised styles, he has performed across the United States and Canada, including at the 2009 CMJ Music Marathon in New York.
 He has been invited to create new works at residencies at the Banff Centre and at the Britten Pears Young Artist Program in Aldeburgh, UK.
 His debut album hecca autre was released in 2018 on Belgian label Audio.
 Visuals.
 Atmosphere.

 Christopher received his Bachelor’s of Music at McGill University studying with Mark Fewer and received a Master's Degree from the San Francisco Conservatory of Music, studying with Ian Swensen.

-In his spare time, Christopher can be found at record stores, libraries and coffee shops and does whatever he can to get into a canoe.
+Christopher performs on the 1700 “Taft” Stradivari, generously on loan by the Canada Council for the Arts Musical Instrument Bank.
+In his spare time, he can be found at record stores, libraries and coffee shops and does whatever he can to get into a canoe.

 Photo Credit : Bonnie Rae Mills